NeuroTechX/ntx_slack_archive/general.md

  >hey all, we are here in Moscow also playing with VR and EEG, and now we wanna to mix them, for BCI we are wanna use FreeEEG32 (<https://hackaday.io/project/20618-freeeeg32-32-channels-electroencephalography>) and for VR we have HTC vive, is anyone can suggest some suitable cap?
 Corse the openbci cortex that we was used before cannot be combined with vive =(

+8/10/2017 4:00 AM

+ **sc** :

+ >timopheym You can get a replacement strap for you Vive from about $20.
+Why not hack one of those to use electrodes with OpenBCI?
+Use a tape measure for accurate 10-20 placement on your head.